 04.09.2025

-Roblox has teamed up with the International Age Rating Coalition to revise its existing maturity labels
+Roblox collaborates with the International Age Rating Coalition to update its maturity labeling system

 Image credit: Roblox